shadowcpy/gem5-svr-bench/image/README.md

   - The `gem5-bridge exit` command is run after the linux kernel initialization by default.
   - If the `no_systemd` boot option is passed, systemd is not run and the user is dropped to a terminal.
   - If the `interactive` boot option is passed, the `gem5-bridge exit` command is not run after the linux kernel initialization.
-- Networking is disabled by moving the `/etc/netplan/00-installer-config.yaml` or `/etc/netplan/50-cloud-init.yaml` file to `/etc/netplan/00-installer-config.yaml.bak` or `/etc/netplan/50-cloud-init.yaml.bak` respectively.
-The `systemd-networkd-wait-online.service` is also disabled.
-The x86 22.04 image should have `00-installer-config.yaml` while all the other disk images should have `50-cloud-init.yaml`.
-  - If you want to enable networking, you need to modify the disk image and move the file `/etc/netplan/00-installer-config.yaml.bak` or `/etc/netplan/50-cloud-init.yaml.bak` to `/etc/netplan/00-installer-config.yaml` or `/etc/netplan/50-cloud-init.yaml` depending on which config file the disk image contains.
-  To re-enable `systemd-networkd-wait-online.service`, first, unmask the service with `sudo systemctl unmask systemd-networkd-wait-online.service` and then enable the service to start with `sudo systemctl enable systemd-networkd-wait-online.service`.
-  If you require the service to start immediately without waiting for the next boot then also run the following:
-  `sudo systemctl start systemd-networkd-wait-online.service`.

 ### Customization of the boot Processes